ijasmoopan/parking-lot-lld/README.md

   // …
 ```

-Check here for the complete code.
+Check <a href='https://github.com/ijasmoopan/parking-lot-lld/blob/main/main.go'>here</a> for the complete code.